emqx/blog/en/202008/use-mqtt-with-raspberry-pi.md

 ## Test

-We use [MQTT 5.0 client tool - MQTT X](https://mqttx.app) to do the following tests.
+We use [MQTT 5.0 client tool - MQTTX](https://mqttx.app) to do the following tests.

 ### Test topic subscription